jmjrawlings/unconstrained/README.md

 - local variables (eg: {localEnv:USERNAME}) are not passed through properly from WSL2 to the container build

 ### Dagger
 - Does dagger contain its own internal docker engine?
+- Can we use the hosts docker engine by default to avoid repeat image builds?

+### SqlModel
+- Should normal functions be written with knowledge of the `session` ?
+Feels like the codebase would get polluted with a lot of sqlmodel code